MetaSLAM/GPR_Competition/README.md

     ![uav_navigation](docs/data_pics/Pitts_Helicopter_Dataset.png)

     In this dataset, we include:
-    * High resolution (1600x1200) helicopter imagery, captured at 20fps.
+    * High resolution (compressed to 500x500) helicopter imagery, captured at 20fps.
 Timestamps are synchronized with the rest of the system.
     * Paired reference satellite image for each helicopter frame.
-    * Timestamped IMU (linear and angular velocities).
+    * IMU (scalar last quaternion, in ECEF reference frame)
-    * Timestamped global positions (ECEF coordinates).
+    * Global positions (UTM coordinates).

 Relative ground truth for each sequence compared with the corresponding selected reference sequence is provided.